yanxianl/Li_AqFl1-Microbiota_2021/README.md

 ### Acknowledgements

 The project organization was inspired by the Riffomonas project, maintained by Dr. Pat Schloss.
-Visit the [*Riffomonas*](http://www.riffomonas.org/) website for tutorials on reproducible data analysis in microbiome research.
+Visit the [*Riffomonas*](http://www.riffomonas.org/) website to check out tutorials on reproducible data analysis for microbiome research.

-The R package [holepunch](https://karthik.github.io/holepunch/) was used to make this repository [binder](https://mybinder.org/)-ready.